inaka/guidelines/SWIFT-OPEN-SOURCE.md

 **Notes:**

 - I based this tutorial on how [**Jayme**](https://github.com/inaka/Jayme) library was built.
 Check it out for further reference.
-- Whenever you see `Jayme`, like on the names in the examples, you must think of it in terms of your library name (e.g. if your library is named `Foo`, whenever you see `JaymeTests` fro example, think of `FooTests` instead).
+- Whenever you see `Jayme`, like on the names in the examples, you must think of it in terms of your library name (e.g. if your library is named `Foo`, whenever you see `JaymeTests` for example, think of `FooTests` instead).
 - This tutorial is strictly under [Inaka's guidelines](https://github.com/inaka/guidelines/) and it's not meant to be a general guideline for every Swift developer, although we encourage you to follow it.

 ---